W6WM9M/RFIW/README.md

   <dt><b>3.
 Averaging across Different Feature Extractors</b></dt>
   <dd>To combine the ensembled result of each pretrained model, we attempted various combinations of averaging the ensemble results of the different models.</dd>
 </dl>

 # Our Best Ensemble
+The following shows how we obtained our highesst public score of 91.5: